mendax1234/tp/docs/DeveloperGuide.md

 1. User enters a command to add a module (e.g. add CS1010 to Y1S1).
 2. ModHero checks if the module exists in the database.
 3. ModHero verifies that all prerequisites for the module are satisfied.
+4. ModHero verifies that this module doesn't have preclusion with the existing modules in the timetable.
-4. ModHero adds the module to the specified year and semester in the timetable.
+5. ModHero adds the module to the specified year and semester in the timetable.
-5. ModHero confirms the successful addition with a message to the user.
+6. ModHero confirms the successful addition with a message to the user.

 Extensions
 2a.
 Module does not exist in the database.